PauloMaced0/Search-Engine/README.md

 - Trains a neural model (CNN-based) to distinguish relevant from non-relevant documents.
 - Saves the trained model for later inference.
 - Loads the best pretrained model.
-- Evaluates reranked results against the baseline (improved nDCG).
+- Evaluates reranked results against the baseline (nDCG).
-- The **nDCG@10** metric yields an improved?? score of 0.??, indicating a significant?? boost?? over the BM25 baseline.

 > [!NOTE]
 > Since there isn’t enough data to train a simple CNN-based interaction model effectively, we use a **BiomedBERT pretrained** model and fine-tune it instead.